microsoft/fluentui/packages/react-examples/src/react-charting/AreaChart/docs/AreaChartBestPractices.md

 Currently we support stacked area charts only.

-Refer this [Readme](https://github.com/microsoft/fluentui/blob/master/packages/react-charting/README.md) on how to start using the `@fluentui/react-charting` library.

 ### Content

 - **Area line** - An area line represents a set of values from the same data set.
 Each line takes on a new swatch in the data visualization library to distinguish it from others.
 2px wide.
 There is no rounding of joints to avoid data misrepresentation.